 (Just want to meditate?
 Click the play button below for a mini-guided meditation, or keep scrolling to try your first full Headspace meditation.)

-When starting out, having an expert lead you through the basic steps of your practice is recommended.
+When starting out, having an expert lead you through the basic steps of your meditation practice is recommended.
 Whatever skill we are learning in life, having an experienced teacher we can trust and relate to is important.
 But when it comes to exploring the intricacies and subtleties of the mind, it is not just important but essential.

 It’s always a good idea to first understand what we’re trying to achieve through meditation before we embark on what is a journey of a lifetime.
 In a traditional meditation, meditation students are first taught how to view the contents of the mind and how best to approach the different exercises, to know how to get the best from their practice.
 Next, they are taught how to practice meditation, to become more proficient.
 Then comes the integration — learning how to fold the calm and clarity developed during meditation into everyday life.